Garry Cooper (pilot)

-Garry Gordon Cooper, (born 21 January 1938) is a retired airline captain and a former fighter pilot in the Royal Australian Air Force (RAAF) who attained the rank of flight lieutenant.
+Garry Gordon Cooper, (born 21 January 1938) was a retired airline captain and a former fighter pilot in the Royal Australian Air Force (RAAF) who attained the rank of flight lieutenant.
 Cooper served on assignment with the United States Air Force (USAF) as a Forward Air Controller (FAC) in South Vietnam.
 Whilst working as a FAC in 1968, he was assigned to support the United States Army's 9th Infantry Division.
 For his heroic actions in Vietnam, Cooper was awarded the Imperial Distinguished Flying Cross and was twice awarded the United States Air Force Cross, a Silver Star and the United States Distinguished Flying Cross for heroism.

 Early life

 Garry Cooper was born on 21 January 1938 in Adelaide, South Australia.
 His basic education was at various primary schools around Adelaide and he matriculated from the School of Mines and Industries.
 Postgraduate, he completed a Diploma in Aeronautical Engineering.
 Cooper gained his Silver "C" glider pilot's licence at the age of sixteen before taking up powered flying.
 At the age of nineteen, Cooper gained his commercial pilot licence and obtained employment with the Flying Doctor Service in Central Australia.
 He subsequently gained employment with Gibbes Sepik Airways in New Guinea where he flew the Norseman UC-64A, Junkers Ju 52, de Havilland DH84 and various Cessna aircraft.
 After flying in New Guinea for three years, Cooper was selected to start pilot training with the Royal Australian Air Force (RAAF).